-Whether you’re new to the job market or interested in a new career, it’s a great idea to research what’s in demand.
-The higher the demand, the more likely it is to find training, certifications and strong career opportunities.
-In the last few years, there has been a sharp rise in demand for trained plumbers.
+Whether you’re starting out in the job market or looking for a new career, it’s a great idea to research what’s in demand.
+The higher the demand, the easier it is to find training, certifications and good career opportunities.
+In the last couple of years, there has been a sharp rise in demand for professional plumbers.
 While you might not have considered plumbing jobs until now, this career path has a lot to offer.

-As a skilled trade providing an essential service, it’s often very easy for plumbers to enjoy steady work across the country.
-But if you’re still on the fence, let’s take a closer look.
-We’ll review the skills plumbers need and the services they’re expected to offer alongside common salaries and benefits.
-With a little more information, you may better understand why plumbing jobs are in such high demand recently.
+As a skilled trade offering an essential service, it’s frequently very easy for plumbers to find steady work across the country.
+But if you’re still uncertain, let’s take a closer look.
+We’ll check out the skills plumbers need and the services they’re expected to offer alongside common salaries and benefits.
+With a little more information, you might better understand why plumbing jobs are in such high demand right now.

-What Services Do Plumbers Provide?
-What Skills Should They Have?
+What Are Plumbers Expected to Do?
+What Experience Should They Have?

-When most people think of plumbers, they think of residential services like resolving a clog or fixing a leaky pipe.
-While those skills are vital for many kinds of plumbers, their skills can encompass a much wider variety of services.
+When lots of people think of plumbers, they imagine residential services such as resolving a clog or repairing a leaky pipe.
+While those skills are beneficial for many kinds of plumbers, their duties can encompass a much wider variety of services.

-But whatever the plumber is trained for, their job focuses on keeping things flowing smoothly.
-Like other utilities, plumbing and piping systems are often expected to function 24 hours a day.
-To maintain efficient and reliable plumbing, plumbers undergo training and professional certification.
+But whatever the plumber is working on, their job prioritizes keeping things flowing smoothly.
+Like other utilities, plumbing and piping systems are often needed to work 24 hours a day.
+To ensure efficient and reliable plumbing, plumbers undergo training and professional certification.

-What Are the Steps to Becoming a Professional Plumber?
+What Is the Process for Becoming a Professional Plumber?

-There are several ways to make progress on becoming a professional plumber.
-Community colleges, trade schools, industry organizations and even high school programs routinely offer core elements of the knowledge and training plumbers will need.
+There are lots of ways to make progress on becoming a professional plumber.
+Community colleges, trade schools, industry organizations and even high school programs frequently offer core elements of the knowledge and training plumbers will need.
 Through these programs, people are granted a plumber apprenticeship.

-These apprenticeships are essentially a form of “plumbing school” and are structured to prepare you for full-time employment.
+These apprenticeships are basically a form of “plumbing school” and are designed to prepare you for full-time employment.
 They’ll offer in-classroom education as well as on-the-job training monitored by experienced plumbers.
-Depending on the program you participate in, these apprenticeships will take anywhere between 2 to 5 years to finish.
-This time is necessary to ensure apprentice plumbers have strong competency concerning the tools, procedures and safety precautions they need to get the job done right.
+Depending on the program you enroll in, these apprenticeships may take anywhere around 2 to 5 years to complete.
+This time is vital to ensure apprentice plumbers possess strong competency concerning the tools, procedures and safety precautions they need to get the job done efficiently.

-As plumbers become more experienced, they can proceed with formal certification and accreditation programs.
-Through further education and testing, a plumber can become a journeyman and even a master at their trade.
-With these higher certifications come more complex responsibilities, but an increase in available salaries and benefits as well.
+As plumbers become more experienced, they can advance through formal certification and accreditation programs.
+Through further education and testing, a plumber can become a journeyman and even a master in their field.
+With these advanced certifications come greater responsibilities, but an increase in available salaries and benefits as well.

 What Is the Average Salary for Plumbers?

-While the salary of plumbing jobs largely depends on location and experience, averages often hover around more than $50,000 per year.
-This will vary from state to state.
-A key distinction to make is that since plumbing careers often provide paid on-the-job training, even apprentices are being compensated for their time.
-Meanwhile, applicants in many other fields often have to wait until their education or training is finished before they start receiving a salary and benefits.
+While the salary of plumbing jobs ultimately depends on location and experience, averages typically hover around more than $50,000 each year.
+This will differ from state to state.
+A unique distinction to make is that since plumbing careers often offer paid on-the-job training, even apprentices are being compensated for their time.
+Meanwhile, applicants in a large number of other fields often have to wait until their education or training is finished before they start receiving a salary and benefits.

-What’s more, many plumbers provide emergency support for nights and weekends or complete extra projects for overtime pay.
+What’s more, lots of plumbers provide emergency support for nights and weekends or complete extra projects for overtime pay.
 This increases compensation, especially for specialized skills and certifications.
-And because plumbing is such an essential service, struggling to find steady work is fairly uncommon.
-These things make a career as a professional plumber an excellent option for people seeking reliable and consistent work.
+And because plumbing is such an essential service, struggling to find stable work is rare.
+These things make a career as a professional plumber an excellent option for those seeking reliable and consistent work.

 Is Plumbing a Good Career to Try?

-A plumber should be in good physical condition, as jobs often involve lifting heavy objects, standing for extended periods of time and navigating cramped spaces.
-And if a job takes place outdoors, poor or inclement weather can complicate the process.
+A plumber should be in good physical condition, as jobs often involve lifting heavy objects, standing for long periods of time and working in cramped spaces.
+And if a job takes place outdoors, poor or inclement weather can impact the process.
 But by taking proper precautions, plumbers can minimize disruptions and ensure the benefits outweigh these concerns.

 Professional plumbers are trained experts who offer an invaluable service for countless homes, businesses and other commercial properties.
-It can be a lucrative career, particularly for specialists and master plumbers who are increasingly involved in the design and engineering of plumbing systems.
-Thanks to a number of factors, plumbing jobs are likely to be on the rise for years to come.
-If you choose to pursue a career as a professional plumber, finding a permanent position might be easier than you think.
+It may be a lucrative career, particularly for specialists and master plumbers who are increasingly involved in the design and engineering of plumbing systems.
+Thanks to a variety of factors, plumbing jobs are likely to increase for years to come.
+If you decide to start a career as a professional plumber, getting a permanent position might be simpler than you think.

-There are a number of reasons plumbers are in high demand, such as:
+There are multiple reasons plumbers are experiencing high demand, such as:

-- A larger number of construction and renovation projects: As construction starts back up, designing and installing new plumbing systems should too.
-Additionally, advances in water conservation and plumbing technology ensures an active retrofitting aspect of the industry.
+- An increase in construction and renovation projects: As construction winds back up, designing and installing new plumbing systems should too.
+Additionally, advances in water conservation and plumbing technology ensures an active retrofitting element to the industry.

-- The recent infrastructure stimulus package: The U.S. government recently passed a comprehensive stimulus package designed to repair key infrastructure such as roads and utilities.
-As new piping is built or old piping is replaced, experienced plumbers will be leading the way.
+- The recent infrastructure stimulus package: The U.S. government recently created a large stimulus package designed to repair key infrastructure like roads and utilities.
+As new piping is built or old piping is replaced, expert plumbers will be leading the way.